todiane/corri-construction-p3/README.md

 ### Pre development
 I wrote out notes and created a flow chart.
 All I had to do then is follow my notes and code one area at a time before moving on to the next.
 I set up projects in GitHub to write out work that needed to be done.
+The aim is to provide early and continuous delivery of the project.

 ![ccccp flow chart](/assets/images/ccccp-flow-chart.png)